net.trainFcn = 'trainlm'

 cascadeforwardnet for examples.

-Here a neural network is trained to predict median house prices.
+Here a neural network is trained to predict body fat percentages.

 Like the quasi-Newton methods, the Levenberg-Marquardt algorithm was designed to approach second-order training speed without having to compute the Hessian matrix.
 When the performance function has the form of a sum of squares (as is typical in training feedforward networks), then the Hessian matrix can be approximated as